rtrelease/Jetson-Symbolics-Neuromorphics/GameOfLife.md

 When topic map maven and wise dev friend Jack Park first alerted me to [Ryjo's new simple CLIPS implemention](https://ryjo.codes/articles/conways-game-of-life-written-in-clips.html) of [John Horton Conway](https://en.wikipedia.org/wiki/John_Horton_Conway)'s ***Game of Life***, that blog's in-text code was copied and assemble-edited **ASAP**.

-After all, it just ***had*** to work on the AGX Orin with the latest ARM/aarch64 Ubuntu binary of CLIPS 6.4 in the AI Lab Jetson software suite.
+After all, it just ***had*** to work on the AGX Orin with the latest ARM/aarch64 Ubuntu binaries of CLIPS 6.4 in the AI Lab Jetson software suite.
 And so many of our efforts had been directed at modeling and simulation, with ***cellular automata*** like *Life* being exemplary rule-based process models...

 Sure enough, it was a pretty straightforward task to make basic *Life* run from a CLIPS terminal command line (see image at bottom).